-Ivan Mikloš is former Deputy Prime Minister and Minister of Finance of the Slovak Republic (2002-2006, 2010-2012).
-He has also held the positions of Deputy Prime Minister for Economy (1998-2002), and Minister of Privatization (1991-1992).
-He has co-founded and led the MESA10 economic think-tank (1992-1998).
+Ivan Mikloš is former Deputy Prime Minister and Minister of Finance of the Slovak Republic (2002-2006, 2010-2012), Deputy Prime Minister for Economy (1998-2002), and Minister of Privatization (1991-1992).
+He has co-founded and led the economic think tank MESA10 (1992-1998).
 Between 2006-2010 and 2012-2016, he was a Member of Parliament.
-In 2014, he was reappointed as the President of MESA10 and became a member of the International Advisory Board of the National Reform Council of Ukraine and the VoxUkraine platform.
-Until April 2016, he served as Chief Advisor to the Minister of Finance of Ukraine, and as an Advisor to the Minister of Economic Development and Trade of Ukraine.
-Since April 2016, he has been serving as Chief Economic Advisor to the Prime Minister of Ukraine and Co-chairman of the Strategic Advisory Group for Support of Ukrainian Reforms.
-He is also a co-founder of the Centre for Economic Strategy, a Ukrainian economic think-thank.
+In 2014, he was reappointed as the President of MESA10 and became a Member of the International Advisory Board of the National Reform Council of Ukraine and the platform VoxUkraine.
+Until April 2016, he served as a Chief Advisor to the Minister of Finance of Ukraine, and as an Advisor to the Minister of Economic Development and Trade of Ukraine.
+Since April 2016, he has been serving as a Chief Economic Advisor to the Prime Minister of Ukraine.
+He is also Chairman of the Strategic Advisory Group for Supporting Ukrainian Reforms and Co-Founder of the Ukrainian economic think tank Centre for Economic Strategy.

-Ivan Mikloš provides strategic support and advice to the "Learning Makes Sense" project.
+Ivan Mikloš provides strategic support and advice to the ‘Learning Makes Sense’ project.